cmu-mars/cmu-robotics/documents/p2-cp3.md

 ### Intent Element 5: Utility
 **Informal Description**: The DAS maintains a high level of utility for the mission

 **Formal Description**: Software systems are designed to trade-off different business goals.
 Over time, these trade-offs may adapt and the system must change the way it responds to match these new trade-offs.
 For the purposes of this challenge problem, we represent the trade-offs as a utility preference function, but limit the preference functions to one that favors timeliness, one that favors efficiency, and another that favors safety.
+Utility will be a value on the interval [0,1].

 **Test/Capture Method**: The done message will contain the final utility of the system, based on combining the metrics from intents 2-4.